Signs of Overwatered Succulents

 1. Terracotta Pots

 One of the most popular choices for succulent pots is terracotta.
 These pots are made from porous clay, which allows excess water to evaporate, preventing overwatering.
 Additionally, terracotta pots are affordable and widely available, making them an excellent option for succulent enthusiasts.
+However, they can be prone to cracking in extreme temperatures, so be cautious when using them outdoors in cold climates.

 2. Ceramic Pots

 Ceramic pots are another popular choice for succulents.
 They come in various colors, shapes, and designs, allowing you to personalize your succulent display.
 Like terracotta pots, ceramic pots should have drainage holes to prevent overwatering.
+Keep in mind that ceramic pots are generally heavier than other options, so consider this when planning your succulent arrangement.

 3. Plastic Pots